-The member routine empty returns true if the sequence has no nodes and false otherwise.
-The member routine head returns a pointer to the head or first node of the sequence without removing it or nullptr if the sequence has no nodes.
-The member routine tail returns a pointer to the tail or last node of the sequence without removing it or nullptr if the sequence has no nodes.
-The member routine succ returns a pointer to the successor node after the specified node (toward the tail) or nullptr if the specified node is the last node in the sequence.
-The member routine pred returns a pointer to the predecessor node before the specified node (toward the head) or nullptr if the specified node is the first node in the sequence.
-The member routine insertBef adds a node before the specified node or at the end (tail) if bef is nullptr.
-The member routine insertAft adds a node after the specified node or at the beginning (head) if aft is nullptr.
-The member routine addHead adds a node to the head or front of the sequence and returns a pointer to the node.
-The member routine addTail adds a node to the tail or end of the sequence and returns returns a pointer to the node.
-The member routine add is a synonym for addTail.
-The member routine dropHead removes a node from the head or front of the sequence and returns a pointer to it or nullptr if the sequence has no nodes.
-The member routine drop is a synonym for dropHead.
-The member routine dropTail removes a node from the tail or end of the sequence and returns a pointer to it or nullptr if the sequence has no nodes.
-The member routine remove removes the specified node from the sequence (any location) and returns a pointer to the node.
-The member routine transfer transfers all nodes from the "from" list to the tail or end of the specified sequence; the "from" list is empty after the transfer.
-The member routine split transfer the "from" list up to node "n" to the end of the specified sequence; the "from" list becomes the list after node "n".
-Node "n" must be in the "from" list.
+- empty returns true if the sequence has no nodes and false otherwise. - head returns a pointer to the head (first) node of the sequence without removing it or nullptr if the sequence is empty. - tail returns a pointer to the tail (last) node of the sequence without removing it or nullptr if the sequence is empty. - succ returns a pointer to the successor node after the specified node (towards tail) or nullptr if the specified node is the last node in the sequence. - pred returns a pointer to the predecessor node before the specified node (towards head) or nullptr if the specified node is the first node in the sequence. - insertBef adds a node before the specified node or at the end (tail) if bef is nullptr and returns a pointer to the node for cascading. - insertAft adds a node after the specified node or at the beginning (head) if aft is nullptr and returns a pointer to the node for cascading. - addHead adds a node to the head or front of the sequence and returns a pointer to the node for cascading. - addTail adds a node to the tail or end of the sequence and returns returns a pointer to the node for cascading. - add is a synonym for addTail. - dropHead removes a node from the head or front of the sequence and returns a pointer to it or nullptr if the sequence is empty. - drop is a synonym for dropHead. - dropTail removes a node from the tail (end) of the sequence and returns a pointer to it or nullptr if the sequence is empty. - remove removes the specified node from the sequence (any location) and returns a pointer to the node. - transfer transfers all nodes from the from list to the tail or end of the specified sequence; the from list is empty after the transfer.

+• split transfer the from list up to node n to the end of the specified sequence; the from list becomes the list after node n.
+Node n must be in the from list.

 A sequence behaves like a queue when members add and drop are used.
 The example program in Section H.3, p.
-186 makes use of a sequence and modifies it so that nodes are maintained in order.
+188 makes use of a sequence and modifies it so that nodes are maintained in order.